Structure and Noise in Dense and Sparse Random Graphs: Percolated Stochastic Block Model via the EM Algorithm and Belief Propagation with Non-Backtracking Spectra: Inflation--deflation

 It is important that here $k$ is the number of the structural eigenvalues of $\B$, and the expected adjacency matrix must have a ``good'' $k$-rank approximation.

 This gives rise to a future research on sparse spectral clustering. \end{corollary}

-\begin{remark} In case of an unweighted graph, the $n$-dimensional vectors $\x_j^{in} $ $(j=1,\dots ,k)$ are the second segments of the right eigenvectors of the matrix $\K$.
-So, we have to perform the spectral decomposition of a $2n\times 2n$ matrix only instead of a $2m\times 2m$ one, which fact has further computational benefit (except for trees, $n\le m$, but usually $n$ is much smaller than $m$). \end{remark}
+\begin{remark} In case of an unweighted graph, the $n$-dimensional vector $\x_j^{in} $, obtained from a right eigenvector of $\B^*$, is the second segment of the right eigenvector of the matrix $\K$, corresponding to the same eigenvalue.
+Consequently, by the swapping issues of Section~\ref{pre}, the $n$-dimensional vector $\x_j^{in} $, obtained from a right eigenvector of $\B$, is the first segment of the right eigenvector of $\K$, for $j=1,\dots ,k$.
+So, we have to perform the spectral decomposition of a $2n\times 2n$ matrix only instead of a $2m\times 2m$ one, which fact has further computational benefit (except for trees, $n\le m$, but usually $n$ is much smaller than $m$).